EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Proposed EM Estimator

 The E-step can be written as

 The maximization step involves finding the derivative of \eqref{e-step2} with respect to $h_{k,s}^*$.
 As a result, the M-step, after incorporating DLP-BEM, can be written as

 The EM algorithm can be iterated over $\imath=1,\ldots,N_\text{EM}$ to improve its estimation performance.
-It is important to note that the EM formulation in \eqref{eq_em} does not utilize outdated pilot-symbols, and relies completely on the hidden data.
-This is crucial in rapidly time varying channels, such as the one considered in this work, since the outdated pilot-symbols would degrade EM performance.
+It is important to note that the EM formulation in \eqref{eq_em} does not utilize outdated pilot symbols and relies completely on the hidden data.
+This is crucial in rapidly time-varying channels, such as the one considered in this work, since the outdated pilot symbols would degrade EM performance.

 The proposed EM estimator for all $K$ UTs and $S$ symbols is shown in Algorithm \ref{alg1}, where $\boldsymbol{\Xi}=\{\Xi_\mathfrak{n}\}_{\mathfrak{n}=1}^{N_\xi}\in \mathbb{C}^{K\times S \times N_\xi}$, $\abs(\cdot)$ represents the element-wise absolute operation, $\oslash$ denotes the Hadamard division, and